You would think restaurants near Trevi Fountain would be mostly touristy and over-priced.

 Looking for some really local Roman restaurants near Trevi Fountain, that aren't over-priced, and offer delicious, authentic Roman food?
-There are some really great options!
+Believe it or not, there are quite a few excellent options:

 Piccolo Arancio is one of my go-to restaurants near Trevi Fountain, actually one of my faves all around.
 They are located on a quiet little street just minutes' walk from the Trevi Fountain.